skissane/pdos/s370/readme2.txt

 But you don't need to do that, because tap1c1: points to the actual disk image already, making it a valid tape.

+Note that if you are using a 3270 terminal, the only editor provided is edlin, which is copyrighted.

+If you require a purely public domain distribution, you can still (barely) edit files, by using copycon, xychop and assemble.
+So if you have temp.001, temp.002, temp.003 you can do "assemble temp.c" and it will combine the files.
+You can use hexdump to figure out where to split a file.

+Also, you can (barely) code in C instead of needing to zap machine code.
+You can try the example program:

+multisc mvssamp.c mvssamp.com
+mvssamp

+(you can create .com files the same as MSDOS used)

+It is unclear if you can fight your way out in C using just the provided tools.